 DOSE: 5-10 drops before breakfast and after lunch.

 Maca: this one is for you if you want to boost sex drive, vitality, and fertility.
 Increases strength, energy, stamina, libido and sexual function.
-I often recommend it to menopausal women to ease the transition.
+I often recommend it to peri-menopausal and menopausal women to ease the transition.
 Maca is rich in calcium, vitamin C, amino acids, phytonutrients and fatty acids.
 Boosts mood and relieves tension and anxiety.
 Can be too stimulating for some.